ericfortis/aot-fetch-demo/README.md

-# Ahead of Time Fetch Demo
+# Ahead of Time Fetch Demo for SPAs

-Single page applications (SPAs) have a reputation for being slow.
+Single page applications have a reputation for being slow.
 On the first load, they have to download static assets before they can start fetching data from the backend.

-Let’s explore how to initiate backend requests before the static JavaScript assets execute.
+Let’s explore how to initiate backend requests before the static JavaScript assets execute so we can speed up rendering.

 ## TL;DR